SeedSigner/independent_custody_guide/README.md

 It should be noted that your full wallet descriptor is designated as private **but not secret** information.
 This means that the information within the wallet descriptor, if acquired by a third party, could be used to monitor any and all of the transactions made with your wallet. **But** the wallet descriptor **does not** contain the information necessary to access any of your funds.
 This knowledge may impact how and where you choose to store your wallet descriptor; printed hard copies are of course fully acceptable, but you may also choose to store a copy of your wallet descriptor on your computer, over even in "the cloud" (aka, someone else's computer).

 SeedSigner is currently compatible with Specter's wallet descriptor format.
-To export a wallet descriptor using that format in Sparrow, with your wallet loaded, navigate to File —> Export:
+To export a wallet descriptor using that format in Sparrow, with your wallet loaded, navigate to File —> Export Wallet:

 <p align="left">
 <img src="https://github.com/char-lie/independent_custody_guide/blob/main/images/file_export.png" width="300">